akko2cc/odin-rock-paper-scissors/README.md

 # (TOP) Rock Paper Scissors Game

 ## Overview
-This is a simple project made from **The Odin Project** (TOP) curriculum.
-The purpose for this project is to enchance skills for vanilla **JS**
+This is a simple project made for the **The Odin Project** (TOP) curriculum.
+The purpose of this is for simple vanilla JS learning.

 ## Features
-- simple GUI game
+- simple rock scissors game
+- mainly focuses on console, prompt, input
-- simple stats screen
+- simple error handling